getsentry/sentry-docs/src/collections/_documentation/clients/cocoa/index.md

 robots: noindex
 ---

+{% capture __alert_content -%}
+A new Cocoa SDK has superseded this deprecated version.
+Sentry preserves this documentation for customers using the old client.
+We recommend using the [updated Cocoa SDK]({%- link _documentation/platforms/cocoa/index.md -%}) for new projects.{%- endcapture -%}
+{%- include components/alert.html
+    title="Note"
+    content=__alert_content
+    level="warning"
+%}

 This is the documentation for our official clients for Cocoa (Swift and Objective-C).
 Starting with version `3.0.0` we’ve switched our internal code from Swift to Objective-C to maximize compatibility.
 Also we trimmed the public API of our SDK to a minimum.
 Check out [Migration Guide]({%- link _documentation/clients/cocoa/migration.md -%}#migration) or [Advanced Usage]({%- link _documentation/clients/cocoa/advanced.md -%}#advanced) for details.

 ## Getting Started